 Friso Infant Formula

 Friso’s product branding strategy ingeniously utilizes QR codes and digital storytelling to establish unmatched supply chain transparency, setting it apart in the fiercely competitive infant formula market.
-By enabling customers to track their purchases back to the origin, Friso builds trust and caters to the contemporary parents’ demand for genuine, information-backed stories behind their purchases.
+By enabling customers to trace their purchases back to their origin, Friso builds trust and caters to contemporary parents’ demand for genuine, information-backed stories behind their purchases.

 The 360-degree virtual tours highlight the charming Dutch farm environments and real-time monitoring data.
 This strategy establishes a compelling brand image centered on quality assurance and accountability.
 The immersive retail branding seamlessly connects Friso’s rich European heritage with its global audience of parents who refuse to compromise on their children’s nutrition.